ERBIL, Kurdistan Region - A fire erupted on Tuesday in a large bazaar in Iraq's capital, engulfing dozens of stores and storage units.

 “An electrical short circuit caused the fire,” an eyewitness told Rudaw.

-Several firefitghing trucks were struggling to put off the fire but narrow alleys prevented the trucks from easily reaching the blaze.
+Several firefighting trucks struggled to put out the fire, as the city’s narrow alleys prevented the trucks from easily reaching the blaze.

-Some residents of the area told Rudaw that fires are common occurances in this part of the capital, blaming the presence of flammable materials in the bazaar for quick spread of the fires.
+Some residents of the area told Rudaw that fires are common occurrences in this part of the capital, blaming the presence of flammable materials in the bazaar for the quick spread of the fires.

-"I have lost tens of thousands of dollars and the total loss is estimated to be more than half a million dollar," the owner of one of the burned shops said.
+"I have lost tens of thousands of dollars and the total loss is estimated to be more than half-a-million dollars," the owner of one of the destroyed shops said.

 In late June, a fire broke out at Sinak bazaar in Baghdad, burning dozens of storage units containing vehicle spare parts.
 Fires are a perennial concern in Iraq and the Kurdistan Region where safety standards are often lacking.
 They are especially frequent in the summertime, with the scorching summer heat heightening the risk of fires.